 For a wonderful family day out, visit Gressenhall Farm and Workhouse, just over 20 minutes drive away on the Dereham Road.
 Gain a fascinating and very moving insight into the world of the Victorian workhouse.
 See a lost rural Norfolk brought to life, with atmospheric homes, shops and gardens lovingly recreated.
 Meet the animals in the working farm and take a stroll through the woods or along the river.

-At Holkham Hall the Bygones Museum offers a vast collection of social, domestic and agricultural memorabilia, with a strong History of Farming exhibition that tells the story of Coke of Norfolk (early owner of Holkham Hall) and his role in the 18th century agricultural revolution.
+At Holkham Hall you can visit the new Farm To Fork exhibition that tells the story of farming on the estate, beginning with Coke of Norfolk (early owner of Holkham Hall) and his role in the 18th century agricultural revolution.